-Julien Meyrat | 15 February 2016 |
+Julien Meyrat | 15 février 2016 |

-According to a study by website pharma.be, nearly one tenth of European pharmaceutical R&D investments in 2014 took place in Belgium (2.3 billion which, considering the population, puts it second behind Denmark).
+According to a study by pharma.be, almost one tenth of European pharmaceutical R&D investment in 2014 took place in Belgium (2.3 billion euros, second only to Denmark in terms of population).

-The study is available on line.
+The study is available online.

 The Belgian biopharmaceutical sector in figures

-- Close collaboration with universities and research centres
+Close collaboration with universities and research centers

-- €2.3 billion in R&D investments (2014)
+2.3 billion euros invested in R&D (2014)

 Source: Pharma figures 2014, Clinical trial.gov (September 2014) www.processpropre.fr